Many developers spend a fair amount of the day waiting:

 I totally agree with your “I am not afraid to spend money on software” sentiments.
 It’s crazy that some folks get hung up on ideology and won’t spend $50 on a commercial/closed source tool to help them get the job done more efficiently.
 I’ll happily pay for closed source tools as much as I am happy to donate money to open source projects that I find essential.

-Alex almost 11 years ago
+Alex over 11 years ago

 Alex